 You need to be the one that feeds your dog, gives him water, scratches behind his ears, trains him, and rewards him.

-He will associate these things with you and soon learn that you're the boss, the alpha dog, and you'll eventually earn his respect and trust.
+He will associate these things with you and soon learn that you're the boss, the alpha dog, and eventually earn his respect and trust.

-Stay patient with your pup, but firm, in those times that he makes mistakes.
+Stay patient with your pup, but firm in those times that he makes mistakes.